YES! WE CAN DO (most) SHED MOVES!

 WE DO NOT OFFER FREE SITE CHECKS FOR SHED MOVES.
 We will consider looking for a fee.

-We generally move sheds within The Hudson Valley area and we can do up to 13′11" wide and 36′ long on buildings with a floor.
-For floorless buildings like horse barns, we can go 12′ wide to 28′ long.
+We generally move sheds within The Hudson Valley area, up to 100 miles from our Highland, NY location.
+We can move sheds up to 13′11" wide and 36′ long on buildings with a floor.
+For floorless buildings like horse barns, we can go 13′11" wide to 28′ long.
 When a shed/barn is Amish-built, it should meet certain width, height, and specification criteria to allow us to strap it down using the pressure-treated runners & safely & legally travel the highways.
 Home-built sheds are not constructed for highway travel.

 We will request digital photos of the building and the access to the building from the road.
 We will need to know the total width at the sheds widest point (roof eave to roof eave) and total height at the sheds highest point.
 The shed needs to be empty and we need clear access to the shed and around the shed at the time of the move.
 If you want any kind of animal shelter moved, like a floorless horse barn, it needs to be CLEANED of animal feces/muck on the interior and a few feet around the exterior perimeter so we can jack it up and load it without issue.
 Any building we move must be in reasonably good condition and sound for travel.
 No severely rotting floors, walls, roofs.
 If we pick up an old building and it falls apart in any way…you will still owe us the move fee for our time.